GrayAreaorg/Summer-Immersive-2014/class.md

 > ![](img/dg.jpg)
 ###[Diana Galvis](http://dianagalvis.com/index.html) - [@DeRousseur](https://twitter.com/DeRousseur)
 My name is Diana Galvis.
-I'm 25 years old.
 I'm a colombian UX / Visual and Interaction designer with a user-centered and design thinking approach.
 I just received my MFA Design+Tech from the San Francisco Art Institute.
->
-From a visual design and branding to interaction design and user experience, my work shows my commitment to create designs that are coherent with original concepts found by research of the topic and the audiences/users.
-Every detail is a careful decision obtained as the result of inquisitive observation, deep analysis and intuitive experimentation.
+I'm now here on OPT visa.
+Just in case you could help, I'm looking for a job :) I doesn't hurt to ask.
 >
 What I think about the most when I work is how my portfolio communicates my intentions to this world.
 I'm passionate about exploring the possibilities